nikitinas/vscode-debug/README.md

 ## Project Structure

-- `src/extension.ts` – entry point that wires commands and the Java semantic token provider.
+- `src/extension.ts` – entry point that wires the command and output channel.
 - `src/SayHelloCommand.ts` – command implementation that drives sample requests.
-- `src/SemanticTokenProvider.ts` – a simple semantic token provider for Java files.
+- `sample-java/` – a minimal Maven project with `Sample.java` and `SampleTwo.java` used for token testing.
-- `data/CodeElement*.java` – fixtures that always produce tokens.

 ## Packaging